-Nelson Chung is President of Pacific Communities Builder, Inc., which has built more than 4,000 home sites and developed more than 150 communities in Southern California.
-He received a Master of Urban Design degree and is a licensed architect, general contractor, and real estate broker in California.
+Nelson Chung is the President of Pacific Communities Builder, Inc., which has built more than 5,500 home sites and developed more than 150 communities in Southern California.
+He holds a Master of Urban Design degree and is a licensed architect, general contractor, and real estate broker in California.

-Mr. Chung has been a Director of Bancorp and Cathay Bank since 2005 and has been a Lead Independent Director of Bancorp since May 2017.
+Mr. Chung has been a Director of Bancorp and Cathay Bank since 2005 and has been a Lead Independent Director of Bancorp since 2017.